top of page

 Johanna Epps

-My teaching is still heavily influenced by the first teacher I truly resonated with, David Romanelli.
+Her teaching is still heavily influenced by the first teacher she truly resonated with, David Romanelli.
 David's class had a sincere, practical message, great music, fun flows and a nurturing touch.
-I completed my 500 hour certification with Jason Crandall.
+She completed her 300 hour training with Jason Crandall in 2020.
 Jason loves a vigorous class, but has studied anatomy and mechanics heavily in order to bring more safety and sustainability to the practice, without losing the fun.
-That training was the best training I've ever done and I'm super excited to share everything I gained from it.
-I have taught almost 12,000 hours of yoga classes.
-I have gained so much from this journey and I’m excited to share it with my students.
+Johanna has taught almost 12,000 hours of yoga classes.She has gained so much from this practice and loves to share it with students.

 Brooke Stone